3kh0/bing-rewards/docs/docker_setup.md

 	`-e TZ=<timezone>` Default: `America/New_York`
 	3. Set a preferred update schedule with
 	`-e UPDATE=<cronexpression>` Default : `0 0 /1 * *`
-4. Logs can be mounted to host file system by using the following with docker run `-v <absolute-path-to-logs-directory>:/bing-rewards/BingRewards/logs`
+4. Logs can be mounted to the host file system by using the following with docker run `-v <absolute-path-to-logs-directory>:/bing-rewards/BingRewards/logs`
 5. Images will be rebuilt daily at 12:26 PM UTC this will update chromium and other image dependencies.
 If your having issues with the container update it with the following [instructions](https://stackoverflow.com/a/26833005)
-6. If you would like to use docker compose a sample configuration can be found [here](https://github.com/jjjchens235/bing-rewards/blob/master/compose.yaml)
+6. If you would like to use docker-compose a sample configuration can be found [here](https://github.com/jjjchens235/bing-rewards/blob/master/compose.yaml)

 #### Acknowledgment
-Docker image originally developed by `Killerherts`.
+The Docker image was originally developed by `Killerherts`.

-After GitHub take-down, moved to my own DockerHub because GitHub Actions no longer works.
+After the GitHub take-down, moved to my own DockerHub because GitHub Actions no longer works.